 5. Keep it simple and let the architecture of the dwelling speak for itself.

-The addition of simple potted plants is all that this front stoop needed to let the architectural elements of the front door shine.
+The addition of simple potted plants and a pretty hanging basket are all that this front stoop needed to let the architectural elements around the front door shine.
+In this instance, I recommend adding larger light fixtures too.

 Oodles of homes have this exact front door and sidelight arrangement.
 Nothing fancy here – just simple door hardware and a planter let your eye appreciate the beauty of it.